xdTin6/Kiko-Chat-Web-App/README.md

 ## 🔒 Firebase Security Rules (Recommended)

-For **production**, you should restrict access so only authenticated users (those created by you via username + passcode) can read/write data.
+For **production**, restrict access so only authenticated users (those created by you via username + passcode) can read/write data.

 ### Realtime Database Rules